 Division 1 — Delegation and protection

-130. Delegation by Director-General
+130. Delegation by CEO

-The Director-General may delegate for the purposes of this Act, either generally or as otherwise provided by the instrument of delegation, by writing signed by the Director-General, to a person any of the Director-General’s functions under this Act, other than this power of delegation.
+The CEO may delegate for the purposes of this Act, either generally or as otherwise provided by the instrument of delegation, by writing signed by the CEO, to a person any of the CEO’s functions under this Act, other than this power of delegation.

+[Section 130 amended by No. 34 of 2004 s.
+251.]

 130A.
 Delegation by State Central Authority

-The State Central Authority may delegate for the purposes of this Act, either generally or as otherwise provided by the instrument of delegation, by writing signed by the State Central Authority, to the Director-General or an officer of the Department any of the State Central Authority’s functions under this Act or the Hague Convention, other than this power of delegation.
+The State Central Authority may delegate for the purposes of this Act, either generally or as otherwise provided by the instrument of delegation, by writing signed by the State Central Authority, to the CEO or an officer of the Department any of the State Central Authority’s functions under this Act or the Hague Convention, other than this power of delegation.

 [Section 130A inserted by No. 7 of 1999 s.
 14; amended by No. 8 of 2003 s.
-76.]
+76; No. 34 of 2004 s.
+251.]

 131. Protection from liability etc.